A Monster Among Men: Joseph Mengele

 The Nazi party was fascinated with a practice that we would call Eugenics, a practice that focused on creating the best possible human race by selectively breeding them and eliminating those who were unfit to pass their genes forward.
 Eugenics was the core backbone of the Nazi idealism; the myth of the pure Aryan race would go on to justify a great many cruelties done in the name of advancing the good of the human race.
 The idea of racial purity was also extremely appealing to Joseph, who had spent a great deal of time learning the genetic differences of each race.

-On May 30th, 1943, Joseph Mengele arrived at Auschwitz, the most famous of all concentration camps.
-It wouldn’t take long before he was given the distinct title of Chief Camp physician of Auschwitz.
+After Joseph Mengele arrived at Auschwitz in 1943, it wouldn’t take long before he was given the distinct title of Chief Camp physician of Auschwitz.
 Before that, however, he was placed in charge of the Romani people, known colloquially as Gypsies.
 Hailing from Romani, the Roma people were considered to be racially inferior.
 They were nomadic and curious people, who had an entirely different set of values and culture from the Germans.
 Hitler’s hatred of them was well documented and they were considered to be on par with the Jews in terms of inferiority.
-A great amount of Gypsies were killed during the Holocaust and those who were not outright slaughtered were placed in concentration camps.
+A great number of Gypsies were killed during the Holocaust and those who were not outright slaughtered were placed in concentration camps.

 It was in Auschwitz where Joseph Mengele would begin to experiment upon the Roma people in Section B of Auschwitz, which was known as the Gypsy camp.
-Without any restraints of ethics, morality or the government, Mengele would conduct cruel and terrible experiments upon these people.
+Without any restraints of ethics, morality, or the government, Mengele would conduct cruel and terrible experiments upon these people.
 His interest was in human genetics and how traits were passed down from family to family.
-Questions such as nature vs nurture, how did traits get passed down and how were the traits selected haunted Joseph.
-He found a great fascination in the concept of twins because of these questions.
+Questions such as nature vs nurture, how traits get passed down, and how the traits are selected haunted Joseph.
+He found a great fascination with the concept of twins because of these questions.

 One form of experiment that he closely monitored was the widespread effects of gangrene on the human body.
 He would sequester several patients into medical tents and then document each stage of the disease’s progression with a meticulous amount of detail.
 He would offer them no help, nor would he give them medication.
 Instead, he watched people slowly die so that he could learn more about the human body.

 The man was utterly depraved and psychotic.
-Yet, despite the fact that he conducted such evils such as sewing live people together in order to see what would happen, he acted with a cold demeanor and a dispassion that often surprised those whom he was killing.
+He conducted evils such as sewing live people together to see what would happen and acted with a cold demeanor and dispassion that often surprised those whom he was killing.
 He had no compulsion against beating someone to death to watch how they died or sending people to the gas chambers, but he appeared to take no delight in his actions.
 Rather, it was a cold, quiet fascination that he conducted his experiments.

 One of his tasks in the camp was overseeing the use of the gas chambers.
 He would operate with extreme prejudice and would not hesitate to send those who were sick to the chambers.
 The specimens who would arrive that he had no interest in would not fare well, he would usually just send them straight to the gas chambers with a silent flick of his hands, if he flicked to the left, a prisoner would die, if to the right, they would be allowed to live.